mrrfv/open-android-backup/README.md

 ### Windows

 1. Install the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install#install), a compatibility layer allowing you to run Linux applications (such as this one) on Windows.
-You only need to follow the `Install` step.
+You only need to follow the `Install` step. **IMPORTANT: WSL 2 doesn't play nice with adb, so I suggest you to use WSL 1 for now.**
 2. Open an app called "Ubuntu" or "Debian".
 It should be in your start menu.
 3. Navigate to your desktop by running `cd Desktop`. *(optional)*
 4. Follow all steps from the install guide for Linux.